AngelProtocolFinance/cosmos-smart-contracts/contracts/vaults/README.md

-# Angel Protocol Portal Contracts
+# Angel Protocol Vault Contracts

-This folder contains the source code for the Portal smart contracts.
-These contracts are responsible for acting as portals to various DeFi/TeFi yield opportunities that charity endowment accounts can paticipate in.
+This folder contains the source code for the Vault smart contracts.
+These contracts are responsible for acting as vaults to various DeFi/TeFi yield opportunities that charity endowment accounts can paticipate in.

 ## Contracts